bwhisp/Kimote/README.md

 Build it with `ionic build` or just run it on your device  with `ionic run android` and/or `ionic run ios`.

+##Get Kodi/OpenELEC

+###Kodi

+Kimote is only compatible with Kodi v15 and +.
+You can download nightly versions from here : <http://mirrors.kodi.tv/nightlies/>

+###OpenELEC

+If you want Kodi on your RaspberryPi, [OpenELEC][] is the way to go.
+Clone it from here : <https://github.com/OpenELEC/OpenELEC.tv/tree/openelec-next> and build it yourself.

+Or you can just download our compiled version (11 April 2015) available here : https://www.dropbox.com/s/2n7k1jonscizfl6/OpenELEC-RPi.arm-devel-20150411091720-r20584-g254b69d.img?dl=0

 ##Contacts